DjangoGirls/tutorial/en/python_introduction/README.md

 Awesome!
 You know a lot about programming now.
 In this last part you learned about:

-- __errors__ - you now know how to read and understand errors that show up if Python doesn't understand a command you've given it
+- __errors__ – you now know how to read and understand errors that show up if Python doesn't understand a command you've given it
-- __variables__ - names for objects that allow you to code more easily and to make your code more readable
+- __variables__ – names for objects that allow you to code more easily and to make your code more readable
-- __lists__ - lists of objects stored in a particular order
+- __lists__ – lists of objects stored in a particular order
-- __dictionaries__ - objects stored as key-value pairs
+- __dictionaries__ – objects stored as key–value pairs

 Excited for the next part? :)

 ## Compare things

-> For readers at home: this part is covered in [Python Basics: Comparisons](https://www.youtube.com/watch?v=7bzxqIKYgf4) video.
+> For readers at home: this part is covered in the [Python Basics: Comparisons](https://www.youtube.com/watch?v=7bzxqIKYgf4) video.

-A big part of programming includes comparing things.
+A big part of programming involves comparing things.
 What's the easiest thing to compare?
 Numbers, of course.
 Let's see how that works:

     >>> 5 > 2
     True